Organise your schedule, surroundings and digital life

 When I addressed this area, I focused on email, my iPhone and iPad notifications and apps and my computer desktop and files.
 I also looked at my social media use which prompted me to delete my Facebook profile and make use of the Instagram timer to ensure I wasn’t being distracted.
 These processes have made a huge difference to my life and work and have helped me to form some healthier habits.

-3. Streamline your schedule
+3. Streamline and organise your schedule

 By establishing what’s important, and simplifying and prioritising the rest, you’ll hopefully get things back to a manageable level.
 In addition to this, you could even schedule a day or two of white space.
 This is time for you to relax and recharge or do whatever you enjoy.
 I use this time to get my life admin ticked off as well as read, watch films and rest – bliss!